Temps and termites are on the rise. Schedule your free inspection today.

 When food is scarce, black widows slow down their movements and metabolism to use less energy.
 Even though they are good at surviving without food, going too long without eating makes them weaker and more at risk from predators and environmental dangers.

 Dealing with black widows around your home?
-At Western Exterminator, we understand how unsettling it can be to find these spiders in your space.
 Our spider control experts are ready to identify, remove, and prevent infestations.
+Schedule your free inspection with your local Western Exterminator expert today.

 Frequently asked questions